geevisoft/sql-query-builder/README.md

 ## Acknowledgments

-* Not having to write raw queries in old projects where no framework was used.
+* Can avoid to write raw queries in old projects where no framework was used.
-* Not having to edit any other file except for the one where you "want" to add functionality
+* Can avoid to edit any other file except the one where you "want" to add functionality